think-cell/wg21/P3555-infinite-range.md

 };
 ```

-With option A, we would need to add a separate specialization for `enable_infinite_range`.
+With option A, we would need to additionally write a separate specialization for `enable_infinite_range`.

 The need for a `potentially_infinite_size()` function then makes one wonder: what if `ranges::size` could also return that?